nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

      Expected: Displays error message on the log box.
    3. Other incorrect `remark` commands to try: `remark`, `remark x`, (where x is larger than the student lit)
       Expected: Displays error message on the log box.
+   4. Test case: `remark 1` where the first student already has a remark. <br>
+      Expected: Deletes the remark from the first student listed in the student list.

 #### Uploading a student's photo
 1. Uploads a student's photo to be displayed in the student roster.